Ocular Hypertension: Causes, Diagnosis & Treatment

 • Pachymetry

 In this test, your coronial thickness is checked via ultrasound.
 If your cornea is too thin, it can provide false low IOP reading.
-In contrast, a thicker cornea will give false high IOP reading.
+In contrast, a thicker cornea will give a false high IOP reading.

 • Visual Acuity